Jamba15/TopologyShapesDynamics/README.md

 3. Run the cells of the Jupyter Notebook.

 # Experiments

-### GlobalSync:
+ ### TopKuramoto:
- contains the code to reproduce the results concerning the global synchronization over simplicial and cell complex of Stuart-Landau oscillators.
+ contains the code for Topological Kuramoto model for eddge topological signals over simplicial and cell complexes.

- ### TuringPattern:
+  ### TopGlobalSync:
- contains the code to reproduce the results concerning the global synchronization over simplicial and cell complex of Stuart-Landau oscillators.
+ contains the code for Topological Global Synchronization over simplicial and cell complex using  Stuart-Landau oscillators.

- ### Kuramoto:
+ ### TopTuringPattern:
- contains the code to reproduce the results concerning the global synchronization over simplicial and cell complex of Stuart-Landau oscillators.
+ contains the code for Topological Turing patterns for node and edge topological signals.

- ### SignalProcessing:
+ ### DiracSignalProcess:
- contains the code to reproduce the results concerning the global synchronization over simplicial and cell complex of Stuart-Landau oscillators.
+ contains the code for Dirac Signal processing of node, edge and triangle topological signals over simplicial complexes.

  ### TriadicPercolation:
- contains the code to reproduce the results concerning the global synchronization over simplicial and cell complex of Stuart-Landau oscillators.
+ contains the code for Triadic percolation on Poisson networks with triadic interactions.

 ## Citation